7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 7/exercise 2.md

 <<131,107,0,3,1,2,3>>
 ```

 ...and that's the data from term_to_binary() that we stored in our binary.
 In this case, it doesn't even matter what the number N is: we can just remove it, and the rest of the binary is our data.
 But, imagine if several packets were combined into one binary.
-In that case, you would need to know how far to read into the binary to get the data for one Term.
+In that case, you would need to know how many bytes to read from the binary to get the data for one Term.